 "Since I am new to your organisation and to this group, I think it might be helpful for me to talk a bit about my approach as a supervisor and my own boundaries.
-In my training, we talked a lot about boundaries and dual roles.
-Dual roles are any types of connections that we might have, for example if you are friends outside of work with one of your colleagues.
+In my training, we talked a lot about boundaries and dual roles and relationships.
+Dual relationships are any types of connections that we might have, for example if you are friends outside of work with one of your colleagues.